5 Techniques to Analyze Your Social Media Marketing Performance Better

 c) To check traffic share of organic and paid practices

-d) To check details about the most engaged posts
+d) To check details about the most engaging posts

-e) To extract analytics data on weekly, monthly or a customized basis.
+e) To extract analytics data on a weekly, monthly, or customized basis.

 Number 1: Let’s get started with our very first Social Media Audit Sheet

-Creating audit spreadsheet helps comparing data better.
-For instance, Google sheets is a great tool, allowing a team of professionals to get access a particular file, anywhere, anytime.
+Creating an audit spreadsheet helps to compare data better.
+For instance, Google sheets is a great tool, allowing a team of professionals to get access to a particular file, anywhere, anytime.

 Even more, when using Google Sheets, duplicating documents for future edits gets extremely easy.
 One can view the history of each document for error checks as well.

 Google Sheets are extremely secure and allow the owner of the document to change the permissions of a file.
-So in case you only want to give someone the access to simply view a file, Google sheet allows to do the same.
-Likewise you can give read, write and edit options to all Google Spreadsheets and sharing of the file gets even more easy because of cloud usage.
+So in case you only want to give someone access to simply view a file, Google sheet allows you to do the same.
+Likewise, you can give read, write, and edit options to all Google Spreadsheets, and sharing of the file get even easier because of cloud usage.

 a) First column – list all the social networks here